What is a Blues Scale?

-- The minor blues scale is the minor pentatonic scale (1-b3-4-5-b7) including a flat ninth (b5).
+This is the minor pentatonic scale (1-b3-4-5-b7) including a flat ninth (b5).
 This is the most widely used of the blues scales.
 It is built with a root (1), a minor third (b3) also considered as flat eleventh (b10) or sharp ninth (#9), a fourth (4 or 11), a flat fifth (b5 or #11) which is the blue note and a minor seventh (b7).

-- The major blues scale is the major pentatonic scale (1 - 2 - 3 - 5 - 6) with an added b3 also named b10.
+This is the major pentatonic scale (1 - 2 - 3 - 5 - 6) with an added b3 also named b10.
 It consists of a root (1), a second (2), a minor third, the blue note (b3 or b10), a major third (3), a perfect fifth and a major sixth (6).

 This composite blues scale consists of eight notes, including the three blue notes.
 Formula is 1 - b10 - 3 - 11 - b5 - 5 - b7 - 7.

-The composite blues scale or mixolydian blues scale or mixo blues scale is built with nine notes.
-As its name implies, it is a mix of the minor blues scale (1 - b3 - 4 - b5 - 5 - b7) and the mixolydian mode 1 - 2 - 3 - 4 - 5 - 6 - b7 (or the major pentatonic scale).
+The composite blues scale or Mixolydian blues scale or mixo blues scale is built with nine notes.
+As its name implies, it is a mix of the minor blues scale (1 - b3 - 4 - b5 - 5 - b7) and the Mixolydian mode 1 - 2 - 3 - 4 - 5 - 6 - b7 (or the major pentatonic scale).
 This scale combines major & minor pentatonic sounds, here is the formula : 1 - 2 (9) - b10 (or #9) - 3 - 11(4) - b5(#11) - 5 - 13(6) - b7.